 - To learn more

 It’s a good idea to get and keep copies of your child’s treatment records as treatment progresses.
-Records like these are usually destroyed at some point, and may not be available more than a few years after treatment.
+Records like these are usually destroyed at some point, and you won’t be able to get them more than a few years after treatment.
 There are certain pieces of information that you and your child should have and keep for the rest of your child’s life.
 If you aren’t sure where to start, check with your treatment team about how to go about getting each of these reports: